Twitter event networks and the Superstar model: Proofs of the main results

 \section{Proofs of the main results}

-Let us now prove all the main results by using the equivalence created by the surgery operation and the proven results on $\BP(\cdot)$ in Section \ref{sec:proofs}.
-We record the following fact about the asymptotics for the stopping times $\tau_n$. \begin{Lemma}[Stopping time asymptotics] The stopping times $\tau_n$ satisfy
+Recall the equivalence created by the surgery operation between the Superstar model and the two-type branching process as established in Section~\ref{sec:equiv}.
+We shall use this equivalence and the proven results on $\BP(\cdot)$ in Section~\ref{sec:proofs} to complete the proof of the main results.
+We record the following fact about the asymptotics for the stopping times $\tau_n$. \begin{Lemma}[(Stopping time asymptotics)] The stopping times $\tau_n$ satisfy